-Calls and premiums
+Calls and reinsurance premiums

-Calls and premiums are credited to the Income and Expenditure Account as and when charged to Members.
+Calls and inwards reinsurance premiums are credited to the Income and Expenditure Account as and when charged to Members.
 Since all insurance policies are coterminous with the Association's financial year, there are no unearned calls or premiums at the year-end date.

-Returns of call are accounted for when approved by the directors, but credited to the Members' account on renewal as at 1 October.
+Returns of call are accounted for when approved by the directors, but credited to the Members' account on renewal at the start of the new policy year on 1 October.
 Returns of call are made where a policy year is in surplus and of sufficient maturity.
-Returns of call are calculated in proportion to the Calls and premiums that Members originally paid in the policy year from which the return is to be made and are paid based on that proportion.
+Returns of call are calculated in proportion to the Calls and inward reinsurance premiums that Members originally paid in the policy year from which the return is to be made and are paid based on that proportion.

-Outward reinsurance premiums are accounted for in the same period as Calls and premiums for the related insurance.
+Outward reinsurance premiums are accounted for in the same period as Calls and inwards reinsurance premiums for the related insurance.